jpoly1219/go-leetcode/README.md

 ## Authentication Workflow

 ## Services Description
+- There are four services: `frontend`, `backend`, `coderunner`, and `database`.
+  - All services are served inside their own Docker containers.
+These containers are spun up using Docker Compose.

 - `frontend` service renders these pages:
   - Index page to welcome users.
   - Sign Up / Login page for user authentication.